About

 A tiger in the bar

-In August, the last tiger to be killed in Singapore is pursued at Raffles Hotel Singapore and finally shot while cowering under the raised Bar & Billiard Room.
+In August, the last tiger to be killed in Singapore was pursued at Raffles Hotel and was finally shot while cowering under the Bar & Billiard Room, then an elevated building.

 1904